What did you want to be when you grew up?

 I do not condone the selling of reproductions of artist works as prints, this is not to be confused with hand printed editioned works.
 Some artists do reproduce copies of their work for a mass market and a quick buck.
 Unfortunately some buyers are taken in due to lack of clarity about the situation.

 What is the best thing about your job?

 What are the top three skills you need in this industry?

-What advice would you give anyone looking to break into your field?
+What advice would you give anyone looking to break into the field?